Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 By this time of year, I'm usually anxious for spring to start from the lack of thunderstorms.
-But thanks to last week's quite satisfying expedition, I was able to cure the cabin fever (or 'SDS' - "storm deprivation syndrome" as it is called) for a while.
+But thanks to last week's quite satisfying chase, I was able to cure the cabin fever (or 'SDS' - "storm deprivation syndrome" as it is called) for a while.
 My excitement about May and June is somewhat tempered, though.
-My spring storm season in the Plains is still up in the air, as this may be the first time that I won't have video income to pay for the annual expedition.
+My spring storm season in the Plains is still up in the air, as this may be the first time that I won't have video income to pay for the annual chase.
 As much as I love the trips out west, I'm not willing to pay a credit card company a bunch of interest money over the next 8 months to do it.
-I've got some more web design business expansion plans in the works, which may give me the extra boost needed to fund a multi-thousand dollar storm observing expedition.
+I've got some more web design business expansion plans in the works, which may give me the extra boost needed to fund a multi-thousand dollar storm chase expedition.
 The web business has become good enough that I can now actually make more per hour of work than I did covering weather events - not as much fun, but more practical.
-Enough so that I should start being able to take more 'leisure storm observing expeditions' by the 2009 season (Lord willing) without worrying about the funding aspect.
+Enough so that I should start being able to take more 'leisure storm chase expeditions' by the 2009 season (Lord willing) without worrying about the funding aspect.

 About those additional expansion plans - they might involve a little bit of a westward direction.
 More on that later!